contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 Use monospaced fonts for short code snippets and settings.
 Use gists for longer bits of code.

 ## Headings
+Headings are essential for SEO and accessibility.
+Headings range in importance from H1 to H6, and should be properly organised to make your page accessible to screen readers and search engines.

 Follow semantic headings.
 So, a heading 1 is followed by a heading 2 – and not a heading 3, 4, or 5.

 **We use sentence-case capitalisation** in headings instead of title case.
 So, capitalise the first word (and any proper nouns), but not every word in a heading: